Khaledayman9/Query-Optimization-using-PostgreSQL/README.md

  5- Query with mixed indices (any mix of indices).

--Some Flags that were used during the optimizing process in was:
+-Some Flags that were used during the optimizing process which was:

 1- set enable_seqscan to off;